 Courts recognize that in supervising out-of-state offenders the receiving state is acting on behalf of and as an agent of the sending state.
-See State v.
-Hill, 334 N.W.2d 746 (lowa 1983) (trial court committed error in admitting out-of-state offender to bail as status of the offender was not controlled by the domestic law of lowa but rather by the Interstate Compact for Probation and Parole and the determinations of sending state authorities); State ex rel.
+See, State v.
+Hill, 334 N.W.2d 746 (Iowa 1983) (trial court committed error in admitting out-of-state offender to bail as status of the offender was not controlled by the domestic law of Iowa but rather by the Interstate Compact for Probation and Parole and the determinations of sending state authorities); State ex rel.
 Ohio Adult Parole Authority v.
 Coniglio, 610 N.E.2d 1196, 1198 (Ohio Ct.
 App.
 1993) ("For purposes of determining appellee's status in the present case, we believe that the Ohio authorities should be considered as agents of Pennsylvania, the sending state.
 As such, the Ohio authorities are bound by the decision of Pennsylvania with respect to whether the apprehended probationer should be considered for release on bond and the courts of Ohio should recognize that fact.").
-In supervising out-of-state offenders, authorities in a receiving state are not acting exclusively as authorities of that state under the domestic law of that state, but are also acting as agents of the sending state and to a certain degree are controlled by the lawful decisions of sending state officials.
+In supervising out-of-state offenders, authorities in a receiving state, but are also acting as agents of the sending state and to a certain degree are controlled by the lawful decisions of sending state officials.